Starting a Shipping Company in Indonesia

 Licenses Required to Start a Shipping Companies in Indonesia

-To fully commence operations after register a shipping company in Indonesia, businesses need to apply for business licenses.
+To fully commence operations after registering a shipping company in Indonesia, businesses need to apply for business licenses.

 Here are some of the licenses that are needed: